Spirals-Team/BikiniRepair/README.md

 # BikiniRepair

-his is the repository of BanditRepair.
+This is the repository of BikiniRepair.

-BanditRepair is a system that systematically explores and assesses a set of possible runtime patches developed at Inria Lille.
+BikiniRepair is a system that generates patches and validate them in production developed at Inria Lille.

 This code is research code, released under the GPL licence.